Understanding our Wonderful Advent Liturgy and 7 themes of this Blog

-Our Jewish brothers and sisters celebrate Hanukkah (this year ~ at sundown Thursday, December 10th through nightfall December 18th.)The festival of Hanukkah (Chanukah) was established to commemorate the Jewish Maccabees’ military victory over the Greek-Syrians and the rededication of the Second Temple, which had been desecrated by the Greek-Syrians, to the worship of God.
+Our Jewish brothers and sisters celebrate Hanukkah (this year ~ at sundown Sunday, November 28 through nightfall December 6th.)The festival of Hanukkah (Chanukah) was established to commemorate the Jewish Maccabees’ military victory over the Greek-Syrians and the rededication of the Second Temple, which had been desecrated by the Greek-Syrians, to the worship of God.
 Thus, Hanukkah is a celebration of Jewish national survival and religious freedom.

 Our African American brothers and sisters celebrate Kwanzaawith a seven-branched candleholder from December 26 ~ January 1 with its seven themes: unity, self-determination, collective work, cooperative economics, inner purpose, creativity and faith.
-And earthy religions celebrate the Winter Solstice, the beginning of the ascendancy of the sun in the northern hemisphere on Monday, December 21 at 5:02 am.(Christianity subsumed pagan celebrations into its own.
+And earthy religions celebrate the Winter Solstice, the beginning of the ascendancy of the sun in the northern hemisphere on ,Tuesday, December 21 at 3:46 pm.(Christianity subsumed pagan celebrations into its own.
 Christmas trees came to us from Germanic pagan customs.)

 I also continue to call us to prayer for the transformation of our country.
 I continue to be concerned; I think a day of retribution is coming, as it did for Israel of old, thus: The Advent texts are all about personal renewal and transformation.
-But here we are facing this pandemic and a president who denies its affects on millions, and our retribution is at hand.
+But here we are still facing this pandemic and still another varient.

 The prophets of old warned Israel time and again that they had wandered far from the path of their covenant with God.
 They had forgotten to acknowledge that God was The Source of all they had.
 They warned if they did not return to acknowledging God instead of the idols which they had created (in our day, our worship of the latest technology) that they would destroy themselves.)